Haberdasher: System for selling goods

 In Britain, haberdashery was originally a system for selling goods, and only later came to be used as the name for the types of goods sold under that system.
 Some goods, beer, sugar, and flour, for example, are sold in multiples of a specific quantity.
-Beer is sold in pints and in a pub the customer can purchase a pint, or none at all.
+Draught beer may only be offered for sale in pubs in third, half, two-thirds of a pint and multiples of half a pint; for example, a half-pint or pint.
+Mostly commonly draught beer is sold in pint measures (i.e. 20 fluid ounces).
+Draught beer may not be sold in public houses in other units e.g. millilitres, but this regulation does not apply to bottled beers.
+Similarly there are specified units for some other alcohols such as wines and spirits.
 Flour and sugar are sold by the kilogram, or the hundredweight, or the tonne, but the customer specifies the weight of the item they want to purchase as multiples of a standard quantity.

 Some other goods, meat, petrol, and land, for example, are sold where the customer specifies what they want to purchase and the merchant has to calculate what quantity that is, and then calculate the price.
 In a butcher's, for example, the customer can specify where they want the butcher to cut the joint, who then puts the cut on the scale to see how much it weighs, and therefore how much it will cost.
 At a petrol station the customer puts as much petrol as they want into their vehicle and the merchant has to calculate what quantity that is and then calculate the price.
 The customer specifies the particular piece of land they want to purchase, and the seller has to calculate the area of that piece of land in order to determine the sale price.